 STEP #1– To get it going, you can turn the heat on high, but as soon as the alcohol starts dripping out of the spout, turn down the heat.
 Don’t let the contents get too hot, it doesn’t need to boil, just a nice steady simmer.
 It is also important at this time that you do not let the contents drip out too quickly.
 The slower the drip, the better the brandy.
 You should aim for 1 drop per 1-3 seconds to get a finer, more aromatic brandy.

-STEP #3- Once the heads have been discarded, the next liquid to come out will be the hearts.
+STEP #3- Once the heads have been collected, the next liquid to come out will be the hearts.
 The hearts is the good stuff.
 It should be clear and you will be able to smell a hint of the fruit you used in your wine.
 Collect the hearts in small glasses.
 You’ll get about 300 ml per 1.5 liters (0.4 US gal) of wine.

 STEP #4- The remainder of the liquid will be the tails.
 The tails may look milky and will lose the fruity aroma.
 Discard the tails.